Lucerne 2021 Winter Universiade postponed due to COVID-19

-The event has been scheduled to run from January 21 to 31.
+The event had been scheduled to run from January 21 to 31.

 "After more than four years of preparation it is a painful decision, but in the end an easy one," Organising Committee President Guido Graf said.